FireZenk/Kartographer/README.md

 ### ADDITIONAL NOTES

-- No, it is not contemplated the use of fragments, although it is possible (using `View` sample)
+- No, it is not contemplated the use of fragments, although it is possible (see `Page2Route.kt` sample)
 - I recommend to use auto-routes because is safe, saves coding time and you can avoid to use `Parcelables`
 - User `.clearHistory()` if you need to clear all the navigation history
 - There is some more self documented [functions here](https://github.com/FireZenk/Kartographer/blob/develop/library/src/main/java/org/firezenk/kartographer/library/IKartographer.kt)